Challenging the Fixed Bus Way through Coton Orchard

 The Cam at Sheep's Green

 Friends of the Cam campaign for an unpolluted river, against over-abstraction from it, and the unsustainable growth in buildings and infrastructure that impact on both.
 Designating short stretches of rivers may lead to some very limited local improvement of water quality, at the expense of water quality elsewhere.
-Friends of the Cam will be opposing the DBA application in the consultation for reasons given below.
-You can respond to the on-line consultation here.
+Friends of the Cam opposed the DBA application in the consultation for reasons given below.

 About